theshahnis/frogfetch/README.md

 ## ⚙️ Configuration

 No configuration is required at this stage.
 All flags (e.g., `--url`, `--token`) are passed via the CLI.
+If you require a virtualenv - perform the following command in project root repo:
+>python3 -m venv venv

+On Linux/Mac use `source venv/bin/activate`

+On Windows use `venv\Scripts\activate`

 If you'd like to configure defaults in the future, support for `.env` or config files will be added.